graphql-nexus/nexus/docs/api/objectType.md

-Configures the nullability for the type, check the documentation's "Getting Started" section to learn more about GraphQL Nexus's assumptions and configuration on nullability.
+Configures the nullability for the type, check the documentation's "Getting Started" section to learn more about Nexus's assumptions and configuration on nullability.

 @param nullability